 The sophisticated new seals have been added to the robotic dog and cat already in use.

-“We have observed the ‘Joy For All’ companion pets provide residents with many moments of comfort and joy over the past couple of years,” said Josh Friesen, a social worker at CHCC.
+“We have observed the ‘Joy For All’ companion pets provide residents with many moments of comfort and joy over the past couple of years,” said Josh Friesen, social worker and chaplain at CHCC.
 “With our staff participating in specialized training provided through the grant, we anticipate even greater therapeutic benefits for our residents as they are introduced to the PARO robots!”

 According to the company’s website, PARO robots have sensors for touch, light, sound, temperature and posture.
 The robot can distinguish between light and dark, and it knows when it is being stroked or petted.
 The posture sensor helps the robot know when it is being held, and it also can sense the direction of voices and recognize its name and common greetings.